opendata-swiss/ogd-handbook-wiki/README.md

-Title: README
-Status: draft
-Date: 2016-01-01

 # OGD Handbook wiki

+This repository contains the contents of the Swiss Open Government Data Handbook, available at http://handbook.opendata.swiss

-Please see http://handbook.opendata.swiss and visit the [Contributor's Guide](pages/contribute.en.md) for information.
+Visit the [Contributor's Guide](pages/contribute.en.md) for information on how to contribute.

+This content is deployed within the web application project [ogd-handbook-site](https://github.com/opendata-swiss/ogd-handbook-site).